phantombuster/legacy-docs/api.rst

     /api/v1/agent/{id}/output.json

 Get data from an agent: status, messages, console output, and launch number.
+You can call this endpoint multiple times and get only fresh output data by specifying ``fromMessageId``, ``fromOutputPos`` and ``launchNumber`` based on the last response you received.

 ``{id}`` (``Number``)
-    The ID of the agent from which to retrieve the output.
+    ID of the agent from which to retrieve the output.

 ``fromMessageId`` (``Number``)
     Return the agent's messages starting from this ID (optional).
 If not present, returns a few last messages.